Ultimate Chatbot Guide: Create chatbots to assist your customers 24/7

 - A/B testing;

-- 30+ integrations, including CRMs, Instagram, WhatsApp, etc.
+- 30+ integrations, including CRMs, social media like Instagram, WhatsApp, etc.

 Pricing: from $39 per month

 Dashly offers three plans with unlimited agents seats.
 So it suits businesses of any size.
 The price starts from $39 per month and depends on the number of unique website visitors.